cryptopunksnotdead/punks.starter/README.md

 Run the script to generate algorithmically your collection in an all-in-one composite.

-Open up `punks.png` to have a lookies.
+Open up `punks.png` to have a looksie.

 ![](i/no1/punks.png)